-Due to this crowding-in effect, the expectation that the central bank will deploy unconventional policies during self-fulfilling crises may be enough to stabilize the union on the symmetric equilibrium.
-This happens if the central bank has enough flexibility in the design of unconventional policies.
-Then, the central bank does not actually need to employ unconventional policies in equilibrium to fend off fragmentation.
-If instead flexibility is limited, perhaps because of lack of fiscal backing or political constraints, self-fulfilling fragmentation may occur.
-In this case, however, in-equilibrium unconventional monetary interventions mitigate the rise in inflation and unemployment caused by financial fragmentation.
-Hence, conventional and unconventional monetary tools complement each other in maintaining price stability within the monetary union.
+Due to this crowding-in effect, the expectation that the central bank will react to self-fulfilling crises with anti-fragmentation policies may be enough to stabilize the union on the symmetric equilibrium.
+This happens if the central bank has enough flexibility in the design of its anti-fragmentation tools.
+The central bank then does not actually need to intervene in equilibrium to fend off fragmentation.
+If flexibility is limited, perhaps because of lack of fiscal backing or political constraints, self-fulfilling fragmentation may occur.
+In this case, however, the in-equilibrium use of anti-fragmentation policies mitigates the rise in inflation and unemployment caused by financial fragmentation.
+Hence, conventional and anti-fragmentation monetary tools complement each other in maintaining price stability within the monetary union.

-We conclude by observing that international cooperation is crucial for a successful implementation of unconventional monetary policies.
-Ex-ante, that is before capital has been internationally allocated, all the countries of the union would benefit from the presence of unconventional monetary programs that combat fragmentation.
-But ex-post, if a self-fulfilling fragmentation event actually occurs, safe-haven countries are likely to oppose the use of unconventional policies by the central bank, because they represent a loss of income from their perspective.
+We conclude by observing that international cooperation is crucial for a successful implementation of anti-fragmentation policies.
+Ex-ante, that is before capital has been internationally allocated, all the countries of the union would benefit from the presence of anti-fragmentation programs.
+But ex-post, if a self-fulfilling fragmentation event actually occurs, safe-haven countries are likely to oppose the use of anti-fragmentation policies by the central bank, because they represent a loss of income from their perspective.
 Our model thus suggests that financial fragmentation, at least of the kind described in this paper, is the outcome of lack of cooperation among member countries of the monetary union, which forces an unequal distribution of the fiscal adjustment during times of bad fundamentals.

 Related literature.
-A long-standing literature argues that asymmetric shocks pose a challenge to monetary policy in currency unions, as in the classic contributions by Friedman (1953) and Mundell (1961).
-How to design policies that mitigate this problem is very much an open question.
+A long-standing literature argues that asymmetric shocks pose a challenge to monetary policy in currency unions, as in the classic contributions by Friedman (1953) and Mundell (1961).5 How to design policies that mitigate this problem is very much an open question.
 In this respect, we are close to the notion that a successful currency union requires some form of countercyclical public capital flows among member countries.
 This idea was first fleshed out by Kenen (1969), while Gali and Monacelli (2008) and Farhi and Werning (2017) provide two modern formulations.
 Compared to these seminal contributions, our work features one key novelty.
 Typically, the literature considers exogenous asymmetric shocks, whose intensity does not depend on the policy regime.
 In contrast, in our theory the asymmetry among member countries arises endogenously, and is the result of a self-reinforcing loop between capital flows, economic activity and fiscal policy triggered by symmetric shocks.
 This difference is important, because it implies that public capital flows, by crowding in private ones, mitigate the source of asymmetry at the heart of our model.
-An extreme version of this insight is the result that enough flexibility in the design of unconventional monetary programs eliminates altogether the asymmetric dynamics that we emphasize.
+An extreme version of this insight is the result that enough flexibility in the design of anti-fragmentation monetary programs eliminates altogether the asymmetric dynamics and TPI, as subsidies to the fiscal authorities of the countries involved in the program.